sornwill/safe-eats/README.md

-# eatsafe
+# Safe-Eats- A platform to check your favorite restaurant and know more information about COVID19.

-Displays covid 19 info.
-Information of restaurants in your area.
-You have access to a phone number to make sure they are still open for business, with options of doing pickups.
+###### Safe-eats displays covid19 information for restaurants in your area.
+We have created a platform that is easier to view how many cases the restaurant area has and it is very easier for visitors to stay away from a high confirmed neighborhoods.
+You have access to the phone number, address, and the menu of the restaurants.

-WS: THIS IS A TEST.
+###### The technologies that we have used are HTML, CSS, JAVASCRIPT, jQUERY, ZOMATO API, COVID19-DATA from RapidAPI.